bc-python-tool/orpyste/README.md

 'A challenging thinking.'
 ```

-You can see that verbatim contents are given line by line, and that the separator between one key and its value is aways indicated.
+You can see that verbatim contents are given line by line, and that the separator between one key and its value is always indicated.
 This last behavior is due to the fact that you can use different separators if you want.
 Let's see an example of this with the following data file.

 ```
 logic::